-In today’s post, I’m going to show you the strategy we use when we are designing a logo
+In today’s post, I’m going to give you 10 logo design tips to use when designing a logo

 These are the same strategies that we used when designing the these logos